 When an Eclectus parrot stops talking suddenly, it usually means it’s ill or unhappy.

 Parrots often speak less when they’re upset about something.
-If the parrot no longer talks, check for other signs of unhappiness, such as the following:
+If the parrot no longer talks, check for other signs of unhappiness, such as:

-A pet parrot that can talk and has suddenly stopped may have a respiratory infection or have sustained an injury.
-Take the parrot to the vet for a check-up because they’re good at hiding illness.
+A pet parrot that can talk but has suddenly stopped may have a respiratory infection or an injury.
+Take the parrot to the vet for a check-up because parrots are good at hiding illness.